PatrickCallaghan/datastax-storm-cql3-demo/README.md

     select * from storm_risk_sensitivities_aggregate  where hier_path = 'Paris/FX/desk1' and risk_sens_name = 'maturity';

+## Storm

+This demo uses storm to populate the 2 tables needed to fulfil our queries.
+One is the hierarchy table and one is the aggreate table.

+The topology consists of
+	RISK SPOUT - creates an endless stream of sensitivity values for a certain position.

+	HIERARCHY BOLT - inserts the sensitivity value for the position hierarhy.
+This also aggregates the values up to each parent hierarhcy for each sub hierarchy. e.g. London/FX for each desk
+	AGGREATE BOLT - aggregates the values up to each parent hierarhcy e.g. London/FX for irDelta

+	CASSANDRA BOLT - a writer for both the HIERARCHY and AGGREGATE BOLTS.
+Uses cql 3 to insert the values to cassandra.

 ## Running the demo

 You will need a java runtime (preferably 7) along with maven 3 to run this demo.
 You will need to be comfortable installing and starting Cassandra and DSE (hadoop and solr nodes included).
+Start DSE or a cassandra instance on your local machine.

 This demo uses quite a lot of memory so it is worth setting the MAVEN_OPTS to run maven with more memory